Safety Net Health Plans are the Backbone of Medicaid Managed Care.

 This helps to avoid inappropriate, costly visits to the emergency room.
 Safety Net Health Plans work with primary care providers to ensure that preventive services are available and used by members.
 Few, if any, fee-for-service programs provide such needed care coordination.
 Research has found not-for-profit plans such as Safety Net Health Plans are significantly more likely to perform at a higher level than for-profit health plans on measures of preventive care.

-Safety Net Health Plans Provide Continuity Between Medicaid and Health Insurance Marketplaces.
+Safety Net Health Plans Drive Down Costs and Provide Continuity of Coverage for Enrollees Churning Between Medicaid and the Marketplace.

 Safety Net Health Plans Promote Quality.